 - The Centrality of Jesus Christ

-The Word of God is powerful, but our cooperation is essential for this power to be released within us.
+The Word of God is powerful.
+And, our cooperation is essential for this power to be released within us.

 Jesus said, “If you hold to my teaching, you are really my disciples” (John 8:31).
 In other words, obedience to His teachings will lead Jesus’ disciples to become more like Him.

 Obedience opens up our hearts and minds to further truths in the Word of God.
-Sin and disobedience prevent us from seeing what is most helpful in our time of need—our eyes and ears can be blocked by unconfessed sin.
-Obedience allows the Holy Spirit to accomplish within us the transformation which develops Christ-like character providing a good foundation for life.
+Sin and disobedience prevent us from seeing what is most helpful in our time of need.
+Obedience allows the Holy Spirit to accomplish within us the transformation which develops Christ-like character.

-The word of God is not an empty word, but it has the power to transform life (Deuteronomy 32:47, John 6:63).
+The word of God is not an empty word.
+It has the power to transform life (Deuteronomy 32:47, John 6:63).

 We must discipline ourselves to read it daily and study it to internalize it.
 Then we need to obey and teach others (Deuteronomy 6:4-9).